 Frustrations aside, Boyle acknowledges there’s an upside.
 The family recently moved house, and she said: “It’s been kind of a blessing being home when we’ve moved house.
 It’s nice for us as a family not to have too much time apart, that’s really good for us at the moment.”

 After closing her cafe, Czoper felt angry but also relieved.
 She was glad to have more quality time with her daughter, Seran Rose.
 And with Ireland’s weekly Pandemic Unemployment Payment (PUP) of €350, she was lucky enough to feel financially stable.
 “It was great to begin with to have Seran around—being with her, being a mum, and taking that opportunity,” she said.

 After a few months, Czoper saw an opportunity to partially reopen the cafe with takeaway orders.
 Her husband could change to night shifts, staying over at the rehab center from Monday to Wednesday.
 During this time, Czoper would look after their daughter.
 Then, from Thursday to Sunday, she would work at the cafe and he would stay at home.

 “Because of Covid, my social life doesn’t really exist.
 Work was also my social life, and that’s been taken away from me.” - Kayla Boyle

-However, Czoper quickly realised this new rhythm was unsustainable and was forced to close again after Christmas.
+However, Czoper quickly realized this new rhythm was unsustainable and was forced to close again after Christmas.
 “I was wrecked, so tired.
 I needed a break,” she said.
 She was single-parenting four days a week and getting by with skeleton staff, working longer hours herself to cut costs.
-With Seran Rose as her priority, Czoper didn’t see any other option, but describes feeling guilty.
+With Seran Rose as her priority, Czoper didn’t see any other option but described feeling guilty.
 “You feel guilt because you love your kid, right?
 So you feel guilty for wanting to do something other than mind them.”

 Finding a new balance